atomisthq/docs/docs/developer/index.md

 The development automation platform also provides a simple yet powerful interface for implementing custom chat bot commands.
 Atomist provides all the infrastructure needed to recognize commands, collect parameters, execute the code, and respond.
-This lets you focus on writing your bot command code rather than the ceremony around it.
+This lets you focus on writing your bot command code, not boilerplate code and ceremony around running bots.

 The Atomist automation API can be accessed via any compliant client.
 The reference implementation of the client is open source, written